yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 * **Cipher**: perform string-to-tree with breadth-first order and then tree-to-string with depth-first order
 * **Decipher**: perform string-to-tree with depth-first order and then tree-to-string with breadth-first order

 In order to perform the string-to-tree conversions, you will be provided with a **key**.
 This key specifies the number of children for every letter in the string (or the number of children of each node in the intermediate tree).
+The key has a minimum value of **2**.
 The intermediate tree is a perfect tree which means that:

  - Every node other than the leaves has exactly **k** children.
  - All leaves have the same depth.